swooletw/laravel-hyperf.com/docs/docs/filesystem.md

 ```

 ::: warning
 Unprintable and invalid unicode characters will automatically be removed from file paths.
-Therefore, you may wish to sanitize your file paths before passing them to Laravel's file storage methods.
+Therefore, you may wish to sanitize your file paths before passing them to Laravel Hyperf's file storage methods.
 File paths are normalized using the `League\Flysystem\WhitespacePathNormalizer::normalizePath` method.
 :::